gwubc/Profile-web/README.md

 ## Jenkins pipeline

 This project is structured around a five-stage pipeline, providing a clear and organized framework for development and troubleshooting.
 This sequential approach allowing for efficient identification and resolution of any issues that may arise.
 Also, integration of Pylint and coverage tools ensures the code quality remains high.
+Additionally, the build process is automatically triggered by GitHub webhooks, ensuring seamless integration and continuous deployment.

 <img src="./readme_file/stage.png" width="600" />
 <img src="./readme_file/tools.png" width="600" />